enaxel/survey/README.md

 # State of the Art on Hardware Accelerators for Large Language Models
 A survey on Hardware Accelerators for Large Language Models

-The following table shows the research papers focused on the acceleration of LLMs (mostly transformers) categorized on the computing platform (FPGA, GPU, ASIC, In-memory).

 You can read the relevant paper here: [A Survey on Hardware Accelerators for Large Language Models](https://arxiv.org/abs/2401.09890)